Tom-Paye/vision_based_robot_evasion/README.md

   - Recalculate joint forces intelligently to prioritize movement in the joints that enable the motion you want ==> create secondary task of orienting joints the right way
   - add scaling so forces get smaller towards the EE
+  - Presence seems to induce rotation of the EE, I think that is due to the accumulated moments created when truncating the forces array // fixed in a messy way, need to revisit

 6th goal: Perform robot control to apply the calculated force
   -  / Talk to Curdin's controller over ros2